lutebarnett/finalproject/README.md

 2. March 15, 2019 - March 22, 2019
 - Create outline of interface/GUI
-- Work on backend codes
+- Work on coding the program
 - Create or outline random algorithm

 3. March 22, 2019 - March 29, 2019